 $4,590 per person.

-Single supplement available for $450, which includes single rooms for five nights in Chamonix, Champex, Arolla and Zermatt.
+Single supplement available for $450, which includes single rooms for six nights in Chamonix, Champex, Arolla, Zinal and Zermatt.

-5 nights at 3-star hotels, 4 nights at high mountain huts, 1 night at a simple village inn.
+Two nights at 4-star hotels, 4 nights at 3-star hotels, 4 nights at high mountain huts.
 All breakfasts, trail snacks and dinners included, along with all transfers to and from trailheads, Geneva-Chamonix airport shuttle, Zermatt-Geneva train tickets and supporting materials including Run the Alps' Guide to Trail Running in the Alps.

 It might just be that there is no more famous route through big-mountain terrain than the Haute Route.
 While it is the world’s best-known multi-day backcountry ski route, the Haute Route also makes for a great trail running adventure.
 It’s wild, challenging, and remote, and is a great choice for trail runners looking for something a bit off the beaten-path.